 It seems that every year Hornady introduces a whole slew of new products.
 2016 is no different with a new ammo line and a number of new loads in existing lines.
 Let’s jump in with the all-new line and then move on to the additions.

 The Precision Hunter line is an all new addition to the company catalog that features the company’s new ELD-X bullets.
 The ELD-X bullet is a tipped hollow point bullet that has a special heat shield on the tip to prevent deformation during flight.
 Without getting too technical, it essentially ensures the aerodynamic properties of the bullet do not change during flight.

-Hornady claims the ELD bullets are match worthy, and are backing that up with two new Match loads using these new projectiles.
-One is a 6.5 Creedmoor with a 140 grain bullet, while the second is a 338 Lapua Mag with a 285 grain bullet.
+Hornady claims the ELD bullets are match-worthy, and they are backing that up with two new Match loads using these new projectiles.
+One is a 6.5 Creedmoor with a 140-grain bullet, while the second is a 338 Lapua Mag with a 285-grain bullet.